rifaterdemsahin/mcp/real_objective.md

-Did you manage to install the MCP server, or would you prefer to run it directly with Python?
-Either way, this script is ready to send a beautiful birthday email with emojis!
+I managed to install the mcp server for claude desktop to send this email  directly with Python